Another Cinderella Story: Plot

-Mary Santiago, a high school senior aspiring to become a dancer, was adopted by washed-up pop star Dominique Blatt, because her deceased mother was one of Dominique's dancers.
-At home, Dominique and her snobby daughters Britt and Bree treat Mary as a slave.
-While in school, Mary and her best friend Tami are bullied by Britt, Bree, and Joey Parker's ex-girlfriend, Natalia Faroush.
+Mary Santiago, a high school senior aspiring to become a dancer, is neglected and used by her legal guardian, washed-up pop star Dominique Blatt, because her deceased mother was one of Dominique's dancers.
+At home, Dominique and her snobby daughters Britt and Bree treat Mary as a maid.
+While in school, Mary and her best friend Tami are bullied by Britt, Bree, and Natalia Faroush.
 Joey Parker, a famous celebrity and pop star, has returned to school for his senior year and to remember why he started dancing, accompanied by his best friend, Dustin/The Funk.
 He is also hosting a dance contest where the winner will be his partner in his next music video.
-It is revealed that Natalia is determined to get back together with him.
+It is revealed that Natalia, who is Joey’s ex-girlfriend, is determined to get back together with him.

 Joey hosts a dance class that Natalia, Britt, and Bree attend.
 Mary sneaks behind the one-way mirror and is the only one able to match his moves, but her cell phone rings and she flees.
-Later, Dominique, hoping to revitalize her career, asks Joey to perform a duet with her while Britt and Bree hit on him, but he refuses and brings up a time Dominique insulted him on TRL.
+Later, Dominique, hoping to revitalize her career, asks Joey to perform a duet with her while Britt and Bree hit on him, but he refuses, especially since Dominique had insulted him on TRL.

 The school holds a masquerade ball on Valentine's Day, but Dominique plans to go partying and orders Mary to clean her room by midnight.
 Fortunately, Tami contacts her sister's boyfriend's family, who owns a cleaning service; and offers to help.
-Tami provides them with outfits for the ball.
-Joey and Mary stun everyone with their skills, but Britt and Bree spill a bowl of M&M's and Mary falls.
+Tami provides them with outfits and masks for the ball.
+Joey ask Mary to dance.
+They stun everyone with their skills, but Britt and Bree spill a bowl of M&M's and Mary falls.
 Joey helps Mary up and takes his mask off, shocking her.
 Mary notices a clock and realizes she has fifteen minutes before Dominique arrives.
 She accidentally drops her Zune, but returns home just in time.

 The next day, Joey announces to the school that he has the Zune, saying whoever can announce the top four most played songs is the mystery girl.
 A bunch of girls (and a few boys) get in line and try to do it, obviously failing.
 Britt and Bree conclude Mary is the mystery girl and threatens to release an embarrassing video she made when she was eleven, if she tries to tell Joey.
-Tami convinces her not to care about that, and she tries to tell him, but he blows her off.
+Tami convinces her not to care about that, and she tries to tell him, but he blows her off, believing that Dominique is using Mary to convince him to do a duet with her.